ThabisoNzalo641/Legendary-Looks-mobile-app/README.md

 - Data isolation between tenants
 ---
 ## My Contribution
-This project was developed as a **collaborative group project**.
+This project was developed as a collaborative group project.
 My main contributions included:
-- Developing the **mobile client application using Kotlin**
+- Developing parts of the mobile client application using **Java and Kotlin in Android Studio**
-- Designing and implementing **user interface screens** in Android Studio
+- Designing and implementing **frontend UI screens**
-- Implementing **navigation flows for appointment booking**
+- Creating navigation flows for the appointment booking system
-- Connecting the mobile client to the **Firebase backend**
+- Connecting the mobile application to **Firebase backend services**
-- Assisting with development of the **JavaScript admin dashboard**
-- Helping integrate booking data between the client and admin systems
+- Assisting with implementing booking logic and data synchronization
----

 ## Challenges Solved
 # Conflicting Booking Time Slots
 Implemented a system that checks the database before confirming bookings to prevent multiple users from selecting the same time slot.